 If a complaint in divorce is filed by one party, a presumption arises that the parties are living separate and apart not later than the date the complaint was served on the other party.
 This means that it shall be presumed that the parties are separated at least as of the date the complaint was filed and served.

+Even though there is no “legal separation” in Pennsylvania, a husband and wife who want to live separate and apart should consider a separation agreement.
+A separation agreement is a negotiated contract that can define with specificity the rights and responsibilities of each spouse while they are separated.
 These agreements involve a lot of legal issues so separating spouses should retain a divorce lawyer to help them create a separation agreement.
 Often, these separation agreements can then serve as the basis for a final settlement agreement for the divorce.
 A Court can enforce a separation agreement just like any other contract, so it is binding on each party.
 The following is a few examples of what a good separation agreement will cover:

-- Division of Property: A big issue that often arises when a couple has decided to live separate and apart is whether they will live in a separate household.
+- Division of Property.
+A big issue that often arises when a couple has decided to live separate and apart is whether they will live in a separate household.
 If the decision is made to live in a separate household, the couple should discuss how each of them will pay for their respective living situations.
 For example, if one spouse moves out of the marital home, will that spouse continue contributing to the mortgage, interest, and taxes on the marital home even though he or she will have their own living expenses?
 The parties must also determine who gets the personal property, i.e. household belongings, cars, etc. These are just some of the property issues that must be discussed and addressed in a separation agreement.
 Pennsylvania divorce lawyers are important in this regard because they can help their client understand the issues and the legal impact of decisions so the lawyer can then incorporate these decisions in the agreement.

-- Child Custody and Visitation: Parties who get divorced and who have young children should determine who gets physical and legal custody of the children.
+- Child Custody and Visitation.
+Parties who get divorced and who have young children should determine who gets physical and legal custody of the children.
 Usually the parties to a divorce will create a schedule for custody and visitation.
 Parties who are separating should also consider having a similar agreement.
 The schedule for child custody and visitation can be incorporated into a separation agreement that can include holidays, birthdays, and vacations.

 In order to receive a decree in divorce from the Court, there must be “grounds for divorce”.
 Living separate and apart is a necessary element of a unilateral no fault divorce under Section 3301(d) of the Pennsylvania Divorce Code.
 In these cases, the spouse who wants the divorce must file a divorce complaint and he or she must allege an “irretrievable breakdown” of the marriage.
 When the spouse can prove that the parties have continuously lived separate and apart for at least one-year, the Court may grant the decree in divorce even without the consent of the other spouse.